Sinicization: Islam

-In 2015, paramount leader Xi Jinping first raised the issue of "Sinicization of Islam".
-In 2018, a confidential directive was issued ordering local officials to "prevent Islam from interfering with secular life and the state’s functions".
+In 2015, CCP general secretary Xi Jinping first raised the issue of "sinicization of Islam".
+In 2018, a confidential directive was issued ordering local officials to "prevent Islam from interfering with secular life and the state's functions".

 Yang Faming, leader of the Islamic Association of China, said in a 2018 speech that "We must allow traditional Chinese culture to permeate Islam and jointly guard the spiritual homeland of the Chinese people."
 He encouraged Chinese characteristics to be present in religious ceremony, culture, and architecture.

 In 2018, over one million Chinese government workers began forcibly living in the homes of Uyghur Muslim families to monitor and assess resistance to assimilation, and to watch for frowned-upon religious or cultural practices.
 These government workers were trained to call themselves "relatives" and have been described in Chinese state media as being a key part of enhancing "ethnic unity".

-As of 2019, it was estimated that Chinese authorities may have detained one and a half million people in secretive re-education camps.
+As of 2019, it was estimated that Chinese authorities may have detained one and a half million people in secretive internment camps.
 The vast majority of those forcibly interned are Muslim Uyghurs but Kazakhs and other minority groups have also been included.

-In September 2020, sinicization policies targeted Muslim Utsuls in the Hainan province.
+In September 2020, sinicization policies targeted Muslim Utsuls in Hainan province.
 Restrictions included limiting the size of mosques, requiring a Communist Party member on mosque management committees, forbidding the use of Arabic words on food stalls (such as "halal"), and banning the hijab in schools and government offices.

-In popular culture

-In some forms of fiction, due to China's communist statehood, Soviet-themed characters are de-Sovietized and switched over to become Chinese to fit contemporary (post-Cold War) times.

-The original cut of the 2012 Red Dawn remake depicted a Chinese invasion before having said information leaked to Global Times, sparking controversy in China and threatening its airing in the country (the invaders were changed to North Koreans).

-In 2006, Chinese versions of the Marvel Comics' Crimson Dynamo and Abomination were created and made members of The Liberators in The Ultimates 2.
+In June 2023, CNN reported that Chinese authorities had forcibly rebuilt a number of mosques to eliminate traditional Islamic architecture (e.g. minarets, domes) and replace them with Chinese architecture.
+In July 2023, the United Front Work Department's Central Institute of Socialism developed a plan to "meld Islam with Confucianism" using the Han Kitab texts as a guide.